Bookouture - digital publisher of brilliant fiction

 Debbie Rix has had a long career in journalism, including working as a presenter for the BBC.
-Her first novel, The Secrets of the Tower, set around the building of the tower of Pisa was released in Spring 2015.
-Debbie writes novels that are heartbreaking historical and include love, tragedy and secrets.
+Her first novel, The Girl with Emerald Eyes was set around the building of the tower of Pisa and she has since released Daughters of the Silk Road and The Silk Weaver’s Wife.
+Debbie writes heartbreaking historical novels about love, tragedy and secrets.

 Emma Garcia has completed an MA in Creative Writing at Roehampton University.
 Never Google Heartbreak (Published by Hodder in the UK and Bookouture in the US and Canada) is her first adult novel loosely based around her own experiences of being in her thirties and single in London, of being dumped, getting over it, falling in love and getting married.